kite-sdk/kite/cdk-data/src/site/markdown/guide.md

     {
       "name": "conflictVersion",
       "type": "long",
+      "default": 0,
-      "mapping": { "type": "column", "value": "conflict:version", "conflictCheck": true }
+      "mapping": { "type": "occVersion" }
     }

-If an Avro entity has a mapping declared as a `conflictCheck`, operations will always use OCC on that entity.
+If an Avro entity has a mapping declared with a mapping type `occVersion`, operations will always use OCC on that entity.

 ## Entities